Ten Top Tips for a better LinkedIn Profile

 Add geography — if it's relevant

 You can include geographical indicators so that people can locate you in the areas you operate.
-'Plumber in Edinburgh' is going to work better than just 'Plumber'.
-Unless you work in Glasgow, obviously.
+'Plumber in Seattle' is going to work better than just 'Plumber'.

 - Tip: The text in your headline is also effective for searches in Google, Bing and other search engines.
 You can get quite spectacular first page search results on competitive search phrases from careful work here.
-I charge money for my expertise here, so that's all I'll say for now.
+(I can help you achieve these results— I charge money for my expertise.)

-You can also include #hashtags that you use for your updates in your headline for visibility for all of your content across LinkedIn.
+You can also include #hashtags that you use for your updates in your headline, aiding visibility for all of your content across LinkedIn.

 Remember your headline will still be truncated in different places in LinkedIn

-There are at least two forms of your headline - one short version people see when they view your content, and the full version when they 'mouse over' your contributions on LinkedIn or view your profile.
+There are at least two forms of your headline.
+One short version people see when they view your content.
+The full version when they 'mouse over' your contributions on LinkedIn.
+Or when they view your profile.

 Headline is truncated.
 But it still scans OK.

 Remember that your headline 'follows' you on LinkedIn.
-So give people proper context in the full-length version.
+So try to give people context in the truncated version.

 Here are some examples where the headline does not work because of a cutoff: